 Shikoku

 It’s difficult to name the single best island in Japan, as there are hundreds of smaller landmasses within the country’s territory besides the four main ones.
-When it comes to Honshu and her three little sisters, however, one stands out to me above the rest: Shikoku, which is the smallest, and, unfortunately, the most overlooked, at least historically.
-You can get to Shikoku by riding a JR Highway Bus from Osaka to the city of Tokushima or by taking a local train from Okayama to Takamatsu.
+However, when it comes to Honshu and her three little sisters, one stands out to me: Shikoku, which is the smallest and, unfortunately, the most overlooked, at least historically.
+You can get to Shikoku by riding a JR Highway Bus from Osaka to Tokushima or by taking a local train from Okayama to Takamatsu.

-As for why I feel this way, there are a few reasons.
-In addition to Tokushima and Takamatsu, famous for the Awa Odori dance tradition and regal Ritsurin garden, Shikoku boasts the cities of Kochi and Matsuyama, which are home to two of Japan’s 12 remaining additional castles.
-Matsuyama is also where you’ll find Dogo Onsen, which is Japan’s oldest public bath house.
-Nature lovers have plenty to enjoy as well, from trekking in the Iya Valley to pleasure boating along the Shimanto River, to sea kayaking near the southern port of Susaki.
+There are a few reasons why I feel this way.
+In addition to Tokushima and Takamatsu, famous for the Awa Odori dance tradition and regal Ritsurin garden, Shikoku boasts the cities of Kochi and Matsuyama, home to two of Japan’s 12 remaining additional castles.
+You’ll also find Dogo Onsen, Japan’s oldest public bath house in Matsuyama.
+Nature lovers also have plenty to enjoy, from trekking in the Iya Valley to pleasure boating along the Shimanto River to sea kayaking near the southern port of Susaki.

 Things To Do In Shikoku